olivialebron/Cybersecurity-Portfolio/README.md

 ---

 ## 🧾 About Me
-I am a cybersecurity analyst in training with hands-on experience in security operations, threat detection, incident response, and system hardening.
+I am a junior cybersecurity analyst in training with hands-on experience in security operations, threat detection, incident response, and system hardening.
 I am currently completing a cybersecurity analyst program through Per Scholas and hold certifications aligned with industry standards.

 My work focuses on applying Security Operations Center (SOC) workflows to detect, analyze, and respond to security events using tools such as Splunk, Wireshark, and endpoint logging systems.